-To set up rich pins, simply go to the Rich Pins Validator and copy and paste a link to any of your blog posts (NOT your homepage) into the field provided.
+To set up rich pins, simply go to the Rich Pins Validator and copy and paste a link to any of your blog posts into the field provided.

 Click the Validate button, make sure HTML Tags is selected, and then click the Apply Now button.

-After you save at least 2 pins saved on your board, you will get the option to set a board cover.
+After you save at least 2 pins saved on your board, you can set a board cover.
 Your board cover can be any of the images that are pinned on that particular board.

-The size of Pinterest board covers changes often and they sometimes look different on desktop than they do on mobile, so experiment a little with it if they don’t come out perfect the first time.
+Bonus Tip: You can also create custom covers for your boards using Canva.
+The size of Pinterest board covers changes often and they sometimes look different on desktop than they do on mobile.
+We use the size of 500 x 500 px.

 To set an image as a board cover, simply upload the image to your Pinterest board and edit the board settings to choose a cover.

-- Fill your home feed with relevant content to share with your followers
+- It will populate your home feed with relevant pins to share with your audience.

-Use the Pinterest search feature to search for popular keywords in your niche and filter your results in the search bar by People.
+Use the Pinterest search feature to search for popular keywords in your niche and then select the “People” filter:

-You can also find new content to share using the search feature.
+You can find pins to save to your account through your home feed or using the search feature.

 When you use Pinterest search, try typing in keywords from your board names or other similar topics related to your blog content.